-- The first, in 2012, emphasized the roles of teleprospecting and inbound marketing, and provided granular advice on how businesses can attract, segment, and convert marketing qualified leads.
+- The first, in 2012, emphasized the roles of teleprospecting and inbound marketing, and provided granular advice on how businesses attract, segment, and convert marketing-qualified leads.

 The Hubspot Flywheel

-Delight.
-The third stage of the Hubspot Flywheel turns its attention to existing customers.
-With tactics like top-notch customer service, surprise perks, and smooth onboarding, you can retain more of your customers and turn them into brand evangelists.
+- Delight.
+This stage turns its attention to existing customers.
+With tactics like top-notch customer service, surprise perks, and smooth onboarding, businesses retain more customers and turn them into brand evangelists.

-The Terminus Flip the Funnel method
+The Terminus “Flip the Funnel” method

-If you’re at all familiar with account-based marketing (ABM), then you may have already heard of the Terminus Flip the Funnel perspective.
+If you’re at all familiar with account-based marketing (ABM), you may have already heard of the Terminus Flip the Funnel perspective.

 This funnel was created to address a flaw in the traditional marketing funnel: Broad, scattershot marketing approaches to target large groups aren’t effective (or so they claim); instead, marketers should tailor their strategy for specific targets (referred to as accounts in ABM).